How to Participate

 - Support connections between educators across subjects/disciplines, and across the country

-- Provide deeper exploration of themes related to environmental justice, protection and repair
+- Provide deeper exploration of themes related to environmental justice, protection, and regeneration

-- Help cultivate deeper connection between educators and community organizations
+- Help cultivate deeper connections between educators and community organizations

 - Create new opportunities for learning with organizations and youth activists about advocacy and action